The-Wishlist-Co/docs/productsvcAPI.md

  `variantsAvailable` - boolean -

- `createdDate` - The date and time (ISO 8601 format) when the customer was created.
+ `createdDate` - The date and time (ISO 8601 format) when the product record was created.

- `lastModifiedDate` - The date and time (ISO 8601 format) when the customer information was last updated.
+ `lastModifiedDate` - The date and time (ISO 8601 format) when the product information was last updated.